ClassicCollins/emzycash/README.md

 # Emzycash Application
-Quantitative Analyses of Financial Assets on Streamlit For Making Informed Investment
+Quantitative Analyses of Financial Assets on Streamlit For Making Informed Investment Decision
 <!-- Improved compatibility of back to top link: See: https://github.com/ClassicCollins/emzycash/back2top -->
 <a id="readme-top"></a>
 <!--